 Spinal cord injuries are often the result of severe accidents caused by another party’s negligence or recklessness.
 If that describes your case in any way, you’ll need the help of our Dallas accident team.
-Attorney Jeff Benton has won significant settlements for his clients who are suffering from spinal cord injuries.
+Attorney Jeff Benton has won significant settlements for his clients suffering from spinal cord injuries.

 Types of Spinal Cord Injuries